 Being just over 13 millimeters thick, the wristwatch is physically slim, however the signature notched bezel is relatively thick compared to the case itself (I have got an impression that it is at least two thirds, if not three fourths, as thick as the case) and gives the device an even more rugged, tool-like appearance.

 Although I have an impression that the watch wasn’t designed as such, you can actually use it as a tool.
-Rated for three hundred meters of water resistance, it features hands that are wide and covered with fair amount of luminous substance, while the bezel is easy to be operated even with gloved hands.
-Although I wouldn’t advise you using it as your primary source of time measurement (the Sellita SW200-based Caliber JR60 is very reliable and also quite robust, but when your oxygen runs out because the self-winding mechanism still didn’t have enough juice when you first put it on, you would probably feel a bit stupid while dying of asphyxia), it can actually be used with an electronic diving computer as a backup.
+Rated for three hundred meters of water resistance, it features hands that are wide and covered with a fair amount of luminous substance, while the bezel is easy to be operated even with gloved hands.
+Although I wouldn’t advise you using it as your primary source of time measurement (the Sellita SW200-based Caliber JR60 is reliable and also robust, but when your oxygen runs out because the self-winding mechanism still didn’t have enough juice when you first put it on, you would probably feel a bit stupid while dying of asphyxia), it can actually be used with an electronic diving computer as a backup.

 I have also an update on the limited edition model’s price.
 Initially, they plan to offer the watch at just €2500 (VAT not included), but the price will certainly go North after all the timepieces will be sold out.